Welcome to Food & Nutrition

 Additional items or snacks would require funds to be in a student's account.

-The Food Service Operation is responsible the operation of cafeterias in the Chambersburg Area School District's 17 buildings including, the Franklin County Career and Technology Center, the Franklin Learning Center, and several Head Start Programs.
+The Food Service Operation is responsible for the operation of cafeterias in the Chambersburg Area School District's 17 buildings including, the Franklin County Career and Technology Center, the Franklin Learning Center, several Head Start Programs.